 New Harmony is a tiny town located in the state of Indiana.
 With a population of 687 people and just one neighborhood, New Harmony is the 368th largest community in Indiana.
-Much of the housing stock in New Harmony was built prior to World War II, making it one of the older and more historic towns in the country.
+New Harmony has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 New Harmony is a decidedly white-collar town, with fully 85.40% of the workforce employed in white-collar jobs, well above the national average.
 Overall, New Harmony is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in New Harmony who work in office and administrative support (23.51%), sales jobs (14.36%), and maintenance occupations (8.91%).